 Earlier this year, I did some cosmetic fix-up of a house that, among other things, had a lot of painted-over outlet covers.
-Preventing that is easy–it takes a couple of minutes to unscrew the cover and put tape over the outlet–but if someone didn’t do that, the cleanup is cheap and easy too.
-And all you need are common household items to clean paint from outlet and switch covers.
+Preventing that is easy–it takes a couple of minutes to unscrew the cover and put tape over the outlet–but if someone didn’t do that, the cleanup is cheap and easy too, even years after the painting mishap.
+And all you need are common household items to clean paint from outlet and switch covers or other types of wall plates.

 Process and materials to clean paint from outlet and switch covers